 Program funds can’t pay for:

 - The addition of new hardscape, such as the expansion of a driveway or patio, even if the new hardscape is permeable.

 How to Apply

 The application period for the 2014 StormwaterWise program closed on Feb.
 14, 2014.
 One entry per household and only complete applications were considered for the program.
-County staff have notified the thirty selected participants for round one via email.
-Applicants who were not selected for round one are automatically included on the wait list for round 1 and for the random selection process for round two.
-The thirty round two participants will be selected and notified June 30.
+County staff have notified the 30 selected participants for round one via email.
+Applicants who weren’t selected for round one are automatically included on the wait list and for the random selection process for round two.
+The 30 round two participants will be selected and notified June 30.

 - Jan.
 1-Feb.
 14, 2014 – Applications accepted.